travelperk/jets-seatmap-react-lib-pub/README.md

 ];
 ```

 You can pass seat with `label` **"\*"**.
-This label work like **all** selector for seats.
-In example below all seats
+This label works like **all** selector for seats.
+In the example below, all seats
 with `classCode` equals **"E"** will be enabled with `price` of _50_.
 However next seat configuration **"12F"** will
 override `price` and set it to _75_.
 You can pass seat with `price` **0**.
 Also you can pass seat without `price` field
 and it would be the same as pass it with **0** value.

 If `onlyForPassengerType` field is empty or doesn't exist, then it has no restrictions value by default.

-Coloring seats tip: `color` field has next set of priorities: individual > wildcard > internal.
+Coloring seats tip: `color` field has the next set of priorities: individual > wildcard > internal.
 If `wildcard` color is present - it's highly recommended to add `color` property to all individual seats for visual distinction.

 All `additionalProps` can have property `cssClass`that will be assigned to the container, icon and label.
 For example, if `cssClass: 'cssClass: 'clear-air-style''` in the HTML you will have 3 additional CSS classes:
   *  `clear-air-style` - class of seat feature container